How did ikigai become a global phenomenon?

 Marc’s ikigai

-Mark shares that his ikigai is to spend each day in ease and joy with his family.
+Mark’s ikigai revolves around spending each day in ease with his family.
 He also co-founded the Dandelion Foundation, which is another source of his ikigai.
 His goal is to build a village that will change the world, and every day he is driven by the idea that he could help create a better village for kids to grow up in.
 He wants to be able to support others in his village so that his community can do the same with other communities.

 2020 vision